-We have all experienced some sort of a clogged drain, whether it is a toilet, sink, shower or a bathtub.
+We have all experienced some sort of a clogged drain, or needed to fix clogged drain, whether it is a toilet, sink, shower or a bathtub.
 Clogged drains are extremely frustrating especially when it happens at unexpected times.
 A clogged drain is, unarguably, a gross inconvenience, which can result in a severe plumbing problem.

 Meanwhile, here are what cause a drain to become clogged: